Last academic year, Kelly Larkin received a crash course in the moral complexities of being a lawyer.

 McClure used a $900 grant from Illinois State’s Center for Teaching, Learning, and Technology to visit a university near Philadelphia to learn about its expungement clinic.
 He began the pilot program at Illinois State by assigning one case to each student for extra credit in his fall Litigation I course.
 He repeated that process in his spring Litigation II course.

 In each case, the students identify the charge, the relevant law enforcement agency and dates, and disposition of the case in a process called case charting.
-Then the students prepare three court documents: a request to expunge or seal the records, a notice to the appropriate the law enforcement agencies, and an order that a judge would sign.
+Then the students prepare three court documents: a request to expunge or seal the records, a notice to the appropriate law enforcement agencies, and an order that a judge would sign.
 McClure reviews the documents before passing them to Prairie State, whose staff actually file and argue the cases in court.

 These cases can take several months to be resolved, McClure said.
 Of the clinic’s 29 cases, 28 have resulted in the successful expungement or sealing of criminal records.